KineticLensman/KineticLensman.github.io/_posts/2018-08-12-barbecue-part1.md

 ## Cooking

-How I position the coals when they are fully ready reflects the two different ways of cooking using a barbeque:
+Is the barbeque a grill or an oven?
-* Direct heat.
-I spread the lit coals across the charcoal grate, put the cooking grate on top and then add the food - this is 'classic' barbeque mode
+* If you spread the lit coals (when they are ready) evenly on the charcoal grate, and put the food above them on the cooking grate ('direct heat'), then you are using the barbeque like a grill
-* Indirect heat: I scoop the lit coals to the sides of the charcoal grate, leaving an empty strip in the middle, which is where the food goes - not on a cooking grate but on some sort of rack over a foil tray (to catch drips) itself placed on the charcoal grate.
-Indirect cooking is great for large food items (like a rack of lamb) that need a long cooking time so that they get cooked through without their surfaces being carbonised
+* if you scoop the lit coals to two sides of the kettle, and put the food between them ('indirect heat'), then the barbeque is more like a slower oven

+Cooking with direct heat is ideal for the traditional barbeque foods (sausages, burgers, skewers, etc).
+Indirect is best for large items (like chicken, or joints of meat) where you need a longer cooking time that doesn't carbonise the surface.
+For indirect heat, I usually put the food in a small rack over a foil tray, and then put this on the charcoal grate (not bothering with the cooking grate at all).

-In practice I often go for a sort-of half way house between direct and indirect, using a cooking grate but with one edge of the charcoal grate left coal-free so that I get a heat gradient of very hot, hot and quite hot.
-I use the very hot / hot side for direct cooking, and can put things that I want done more slowly over the less hot side.
-I can then do a multi-course meal, with the first course cooked more directly, and later courses indirectly cooked, gradually getting moved toward the hotter side as the meal progresses.
-This is a great way to deal with things like chicken that needs a long cook (perhaps 30 mins) to get properly done throughout.
-It also gives me a chance to eat as well, while waiting for the indirectly cooked stuff.
+The half-way house between direct and indirect involves using a cooking grate but leaving one side of the charcoal grate coal-free to create a heat gradient of very hot, hot and quite hot.
+Use the hotter side for direct cooking, and put things to be cooked more slowly over the less hot side.
+When the food on the hot side is ready, you can serve it, and either leave the stuff on the cool side (for a long cook while you help eat the first course) or move it toward the hotter side to get a grilled look.

-However, the secret to both direct and indirect cooking (once the coals are ready) is to use the kettle lid.
-Put the food in position (making sure nothing will get scorched by intense direct heat), put the lid on and then leave things for at least five minutes before lifting the lid to check progress and perhaps turn things or move them closer to or further away from the heat.
+However, regardless of how you position the coal, the secret of good barbeques is to use the lid.
+Once you've put the food in position (making sure nothing will really get scorched), put the lid on and then leave things for at least five minutes before lifting the lid.
+You can then open the lid to check progress and perhaps turn things or move them closer to or further away from the heat.
 Occasional turns like this also help to ensure that food is evenly cooked on all sides.
 When cooking solely using indirect heat, I might not lift the lid for really long times, perhaps 30 mins to an hour depending on what I'm cooking.

 The lid has three really useful effects:
 * Heat builds up inside the kettle, rasing the overall temperature and getting more even heat everywhere.
 The barbeque becomes a combined oven-grill
 * It concentrates cooking smoke and builds the flavour, especially if you use smoking wood
 * It reduces the tendency to continually faff around.
 As you build confidence, and by placing food correctly, you stop worrying that everything will be instantly burnt

-The exception to using the lid like this is when I want to cook something (like scallops, or burgers in a barbeque pan) really quickly and then move on.
-Even then, when the quick stuff is done, I'll usually put the lid back on for the other courses.
-If I'm using a grilling pan, this might also be put under the lid (with the handle sticking out), especially if the pan is mainly being used to stop food falling through the grate.
+The exception to using the lid like this is when cooking delicate food (like scallops) that don't need long cooking times, or when starting things like burgers (in a grilling pan) that you want to slide around and flip to seal the surfaces before letting them finish more slowly under the lid (perhaps with the pan handle sticking out so that it doesn't get too hot to handle).

 ## Serving

-I put cooked food onto a warm plate and then take this to the table rather than serve people directly from the grill.
-This lets me concentrate on the cooking rather than try to be fair to a queue of hungry people, especially when I don't know whether they prefer large bits or small, well-done or rarer, etc. It's a good way to reduce the pressure of dealing with a large crowd, especially when children are involved.
-Because the next course is cooking indirectly, I can grab a bite myself.
+To significantly speed up serving (retaining heat and flavoured smoke and reducing stress on the cook), put the cooked food on a clean plate and take this to the table rather than serve people directly from the grill.
+This lets other people get involved in making sure that everyone gets a fair potion, especially when children are present.
+Serving like this also means that the cook gets a chance to eat while other courses are cooking indirectly.

 ## Afterwards

-Let the ash get completely cold before bringing the barbeque back inside.
+Close the air vents to stop the cooking and let the ash get completely cold before dealing with it or taking the barbeque inside.
 Really, really cold.
-Closing the air vents speeds up the cooling, but it will normally take several hours.
-I empty the ash into my dustbin and brush everything down.
-If I was using lumpwood, I'd compost the ash, but I'm not sure about the bonding agents that are used in briquettes.

-If the cooking grill has got sticky or has burnt residue it gets a clean with a metal scouring pad (crumpled foil is a field-expedient alternative).
-Wire brushes should be avoided because broken bits of wire can (apparently) stick to the grate, transfer to the food and then get ingested, which makes for a hard-to-find internal bleed.
+If the cooking grill has got sticky or has burnt residue, clean it with a metal scouring pad (crumpled foil works at a push).
+Fine wire brushes should be avoided because broken bits of wire can (apparently) stick to the grate, transfer to food and then get ingested, which makes for a hard-to-find internal bleed.

 ## And when it rains?

-Firstly, use a starter chimney to get the charcoal going.
+If it ranis, use a starter chimney to get the charcoal going.
 The more intense heat wil drive off light drizzle.
-If you don't have a chimney, light the barbeque and immediately place the lid at a jaunty angle (it should have an internal flange specifically for this) that keeps the rain out but lets air in.
+If you don't have a chimney, light the barbeque and immediately place the lid at a jaunty angle (it should have an internal flange to hold it partially open) to keeps rain out but let air in.
 It will take a bit longer, but eventually the charcoal will be ready and you can revert to a normal lid-on mode.
-You might have to take the food inside to eat, but it will still have that unique smoked flavour that makes everything worthwhile.